 The Board expects any Director whose resignation is being considered as described in this section will abstain from participation in both the Nominating and Corporate Governance Committee’s consideration of the Director’s resignation, if the Director is a member of that committee, and the Board’s decision regarding the resignation.
 The Board also expects any such Director will abstain from participation in consideration of any other Director’s resignation.

 D. Independence of Directors

 The Board of Directors shall have a substantial majority of directors who meet the criteria for independence established by applicable law and listing standards of the New York Stock Exchange.
 No Director shall be deemed independent unless the Board of Directors affirmatively determines that the Director has no material relationship with Insperity.
-The Board of Directors will consider all relevant facts and circumstances in making a determination of independence.
+The Board of Directors will consider all relevant relationships, facts and circumstances in making a determination of independence.
 In particular, when assessing the materiality of a Director’s relationship with Insperity, the Board of Directors shall consider the issue not merely from the standpoint of the Director, but also from the standpoint of persons or organizations with which the Director has an affiliation.
-The Board of Directors has adopted the categorical standards set forth on Exhibit A to assist it in making independence determinations.
-The Board, however, considers all material relationships with each director in making its independence determinations.

 Each independent director is expected to notify the Chairperson of the Nominating and Corporate Governance Committee, as soon as reasonably practicable, in the event that his or her personal circumstances change in a manner that may affect the Board’s evaluation of such Director’s independence.